 Construction Contracts – Terms To Understand

-Most construction industry professionals are well versed in contracts but for those who maybe starting to expanding their business to larger tenders, Altion Law has explained a few of the more common terms and what they mean contractually.
+Most construction industry professionals are well versed in contracts.
+For those who maybe starting to expanding their business to larger tenders, we explain a few of the more common terms and what they mean contractually.

 This Sets Out When The Actual Works Are To Commence.
 This Could Be:

 - By a particular date

 A contract can include a requirement to commence works by a particular date.
 Which, could be a condition of planning permission for example.
 If the contract contains no provision of time for commencement, then common law does not imply a general requirement for when the contractor should start work on site.

 There can be times where a contract will require a contractor to co-ordinate your works with the works of others.
 This term will be implied that the contractor can commence work in time to be able to co-ordinate your work with the other work ongoing on site.

 If it is conditional that work must be commenced by a certain date then this is a requirement that is conditional upon the employer providing access to the site prior to the date on which work is to commence.

 Construction contracts do not have to contain a date for completion but it is desirable.
 If there is no date, then the general reliance is on an obligation for the contractor to complete the works ‘within a reasonable time’.
 The argument will then be had upon a delay as to what was reasonable within the circumstances of the works.

 In order to avoid these arguments, it is common for a contractor to be required to complete the construction by a stipulated date.
 If the contractor fails to complete the works by the completion date then he will be in breach of contract.
 It is most likely he will have to pay liquidated damages to his employer.